 About

-Research Summary
+Physics Research

 Neutrinos are extremely numerous, ghostly particles with a trace amount of mass.
 They’re very hard to detect, and we still have a lot to learn about them.
 The big questions in neutrino physics are: what exactly is the neutrino’s mass?
 How do neutrinos behave differently from their antiparticles?
 And might they even be their own antiparticles?
 Answering these questions will help us better understand the shortcomings of the Standard Model and help answer: why this universe?